Chrisfaherty/CI_HACK_T16_MQ/README.md

 ### User Goals

  - Be able to easily interact with the app to play the quiz.
- - Be able to choose different type of music(Jazz, Rock, Pop, Classical, EDM) quiz.
+ - Be able to choose different type of music (Jazz, Rock, Pop, Classical, EDM) quiz.
  - Navigate the app seamlessly.
  - Receive clear instructions on the rules to play the quiz.
  - Receive the clear result on their current input options.
- - Receive the total score and result of their play.
+ - Receive the total score and result of the quiz.

 ### Site Owner Goals

  - To provide user an easy-to-use app to play music quiz from the [Logo]().
- - To provide the user with quizzes on different types of music(Jazz, Rock, Pop, Classic, EDM).
+ - To provide the user with quizzes on different types of music (Jazz, Rock, Pop, Classic, EDM).
  - To provide the user with the ability to view the current score.
- - To provide the user the ability to view the total score and result of his play.
+ - To provide the user the ability to view the total score and result of the quiz.
  - To provide the user to view the total number of questions within a quiz.
  - To provide the ability to view the current status of question within a quiz.